-Do you have an eye for choosing the right color to complete the exterior and interior surfaces of homes and buildings?
-Do you enjoy applying paint on walls?
-If the answer to both these questions is yes then you can consider being a painter.
-In this profession, you will have the opportunity to coat walls both to make them look beautiful and keep them protected.
+A painter applies paint walls both to make them look beautiful and keep them protected.
 Just like a fine art painter whose mission is to make the canvas he is working on come alive, your role as a construction, maintenance or artisan painter is to make walls vibrant.
 A paint job can do wonders to improve the look and value of an edifice and this will be your mission.
-More importantly, the paint and sealers you apply will do a great deal in safeguarding the building’s exterior which serves as its first defense against the elements.
+The paint and sealers you apply will do a great deal in safeguarding the building’s exterior which serves as its first defense against the elements.

 Some painters must wear protective gear to carry out the task.
 If you are painting the insides of storage tanks, for example, must wear suits and oxygen masks to prevent them from breathing in fumes that are potentially toxic.
 You may also have to wear safety harnesses and use bosun chairs if you are painting tall buildings and bridges.